gahssi/netvermin/README.md

 ### Features

-- **Network scanning.** Uses `ayncio` and system route parsing to discover hosts on the local network.
+- **Network scanning.** Uses `socket` library and system route parsing to discover hosts on the local network.
+Comparable in speed to using `nmap` with aggressive timing.
 - **SSH-based propagation.** Attempts a dictionary attack to crack hosts' SSH credentials.
   - **SMB-based propagation** is a work in progress.
 - **Payload simulation.** Encrypts infected user's files using AES-GCM and leaves a note regarding the attack scenario.